HTTPArchive/almanac.httparchive.org/src/content/en/2025/webassembly.md

 }}

 With respect to the total extension usage in Year 2021, It is observed that total extension usage in 2025 drastically ~61 times more on desktop clients and ~80 times more on mobile based clients.
 To make the usage of very complex tasks, the WebAssembly, We have marked the Bulk Memory stats are increased  to 8936 times higher on desktop and 25,512 times higher on mobile clients with respect to Year 2021 stats.

-## Disclaimer

-### Methodology & Limitations

-- **Data Acquisition & Retrieval** Our analysis relies on the almanac-wasm tool to fetch WASM binaries using parameters from the initial HTTP Archive crawl.
-However, retrieval depends on third-party server availability; 404/403 errors or resource updates since the initial crawl may occur.
-We assume the retrieved file is identical to the one present during the original recording.

-- **Source Language Identification** To identify source languages, we utilize the WebAssembly Binary Toolkit (`wasm2wat`) and Rust-based parsers to analyze imports, exports, and custom sections for compiler metadata and language fingerprints.

-  - **Limitations**: This is not a definitive approach.
-"Stripped" binaries (using tools like *wasm-strip*) or obfuscated code remove the debug info and metadata required for identification.
-  - **Example**: Compilers like TinyGo generate unique structures and WASI imports that often diverge from standard *go_exec.js* patterns, resulting in these binaries being classified as "Unknown".

-### Feature Detection Constraints

-- **No Runtime Check:** WebAssembly lacks a built-in instruction for modules to detect host features from within the sandbox; detection is handled by the host environment (e.g., JavaScript or Wasmtime).
-- **Compile-time Dependency:** Advanced features like SIMD or Threads are enabled via compiler flags.
-If the host environment does not support these specific features at instantiation, the binary will fail to load.

 ## Conclusions